What Is Breastfeeding?

 Having a cold or flu should not prevent you from breastfeeding.
 Breast milk won't give your baby the illness and may even give antibodies to your baby to help fight off the illness.

-Also, the AAP suggests that infants should be exclusively breastfed starting at 4 months of age, and infants who are partially breastfed and receive more than one-half of their daily feedings as human milk, should be supplemented with oral iron.
+Also, the AAP suggests that infants should be exclusively breastfed starting at 4 months of age, and infants who are partially breastfed and receive more than half of their daily feedings as human milk, should be supplemented with oral iron.
 This should continue until foods with iron, such as iron-fortified cereals, are introduced in the diet.
 The AAP recommends checking iron levels in all children at age 1.

 Discuss supplementation of both iron and vitamin D with your pediatrician.
 Your doctor can guide you on recommendations about the proper amounts for both you and your baby, when to start, and how often the supplements should be taken.